 At totallee, we believe simplicity is key.
 So we’ve made an effort to focus on the essentials.
 Things that get the job done.
-Here are some tips that worked for us and may help you live more simply in 2016:
+Here are some tips that worked for us and may help you live more simply:

 No, not the BuzzFeed kind (even though we enjoyed “21 Forgotten ‘90s Hip-Hop One-Hit Wonders”).
 The kind of list we are referring to will help you effectively prioritize and accomplish your tasks.

 First step: Make a long list of things required for your next project, and then narrow that list down to the essentials.